Wells Fargo to pay $3.7B over consumer law violations

 AP Business Writer

-WASHINGTON (AP) — Consumer banking giant Wells Fargo agreed to pay $3.7 billion to settle a laundry list of charges that it harmed consumers by charging illegal fees and interest on auto loans and mortgages, as well as incorrectly applied overdraft fees against savings and checking accounts.
+WASHINGTON (AP) — Consumer banking giant Wells Fargo agreed to pay $3.7 billion to settle charges that it harmed customers by charging illegal fees and interest on auto loans and mortgages, as well as incorrectly applying overdraft fees against savings and checking accounts.

-The Consumer Financial Protection Bureau on Tuesday ordered Wells to repay $2 billion to consumers and enacted a $1.7 billion penalty against the bank.
-It’s the largest fine to date against any bank by the CFPB and the largest fine against Wells, which has spent years trying to rehabilitate itself after a series of scandals tied to its sales practices.
+Wells was ordered to repay $2 billion to consumers by the Consumer Financial Protection Bureau, which also enacted a $1.7 billion penalty against the San Francisco bank Tuesday.
+It’s the largest fine ever leveled against a bank by the CFPB and the largest yet against Wells, which has spent years trying to rehabilitate its image after a series of scandals tied to its sales practices.

-Regulators made it clear, however, that they believe Wells Fargo had not done enough to clean up its act.
+Regulators made it clear, however, that they believe Wells Fargo has further to go on that front.

 “Put simply: Wells Fargo is a corporate recidivist that puts one out of three Americans at risk for potential harm,” said CFPB Director Rohit Chopra, in a call with reporters.

-Chopra said this pattern of behavior made make it necessary for regulators to take additional actions against Wells Fargo that goes beyond the $3.7 billion in fines and penalties.
+The bank’s pattern of behavior has made it necessary for regulators to take additional actions against Wells Fargo that go beyond the $3.7 billion in fines and penalties, Chopra said.

-The bureau says bank’s violations impacted more than 16 million customers.
-In addition to improperly charging its auto loan customers with fees and interest, in some cases the bank wrongfully repossessed borrowers’ vehicles.
-The bank also improperly denied thousands of mortgage loan modifications to homeowners.
+The violations impacted more than 16 million customers, the bureau said.
+In addition to improperly charging auto loan customers with fees and interest, the bank wrongfully repossessed vehicles in some cases.
+The bank also improperly denied thousands of mortgage loan modifications for homeowners.

-Wells Fargo has been repeatedly sanctioned by U.S. regulators for violations of consumer protections law going back to 2016, when Wells employees were found to have opened millions of accounts illegally in order to meet unrealistic sales goals.
-Since then, Wells executives have repeatedly said the bank is cleaning up its act, only to have the bank be found in violation of other parts of consumer protection law, including in its auto and mortgage lending businesses.
+Wells Fargo has been sanctioned repeatedly by U.S. regulators for violations of consumer protection laws going back to 2016, when employees were found to have opened millions of accounts illegally in order to meet unrealistic sales goals.
+Since then, executives have repeatedly said Wells is cleaning up its act, only for the bank to be found in violation of other parts of consumer protection law, including in its auto and mortgage lending businesses.

-Back in 2018, Wells paid a $1 billion penalty to cover widespread consumer law violations.
-That, at the time, was the largest fine to date against a bank for consumer law violations.
+Wells paid a $1 billion penalty in 2018 for widespread consumer law violations, the largest against a bank for such violations at the time.

-The bank had previously signaled to investors that it was expecting additional fines and penalties from regulators.
-The bank set aside $2 billion in the third quarter to cover potential regulatory matters.
+The bank had signaled to its investors that it anticipated additional fines and penalties from regulators and aside $2 billion in the third quarter for that reason.

-Wells remains under a Federal Reserve order forbidding it from growing any larger until the Fed deems that its corporate culture problems are resolved.
+Wells remains under a Federal Reserve order forbidding the bank from growing any larger until the Fed deems that its problems are resolved.
 That order, originally enacted in 2018, was expected to last only a year or two.

-In a statement, CEO Charles Scharf said the agreement with the CFPB is part of the effort to “transform operating practices at Wells Fargo and to put these issues behind us.”
+CEO Charles Scharf said in a prepared statement Tuesday that the agreement with the CFPB is part of an effort to “transform operating practices at Wells Fargo and to put these issues behind us.”

-While Wells Fargo tried to frame the agreement with the CFPB as a resolution of established bad behavior, CFPB officials said some of the violations cited in Tuesday’s order happened as recently as this year.
+While Wells Fargo tried to frame the agreement with the CFPB as a resolution of established bad behavior, CFPB officials said some of the violations cited in Tuesday’s order took place this year.

 “This should not been seen as Wells Fargo has moved past its problems,” Chopra said.